springload/react-accessible-accordion/CONTRIBUTING.md

 ## Inclusivity

 The driving principal behind the existence of React Accessible Accordion is an inclusive web.
-This most obviously relates to the inclusivity of those with disabilities or impairments which require the use of assistive technology, such as screenreaders.
-It should extend though to technological inclusivity, such that RAA should _try_ to remain as technology-agnostic as possible.
+Primarily, this relates to the inclusivity of those web users with disabilities or impairments which require the use of assistive hardware or other assistive technology, such as screenreaders.
+This principle of inclusivity should also apply to the technical community as a whole, such that RAA should _try_ to remain as technology-agnostic as possible.
 Examples of technical decisions driven by the principle of inclusivity:

 -   A deep browser backward compatibility.
 -   A deep React version backward compatibility.